AmanAmbasta/aman-blog/content/blog/PI-For-Fun/index.md

 One of his formulae, based on *modular equations*, is
               ![Rapidly convergent series](./Rapidly convergent series.svg)

 Scary yeah???
-Seems like 🚀🚀 Rocket Scince 🚀🚀,but surprisingly, it show very prommising result in few iteration.
+Seems like 🚀🚀 Rocket Scince 🚀🚀,but surprisingly, it show very promising result in few iteration.
 This series opens up new doors🚪 for the hunts of the ***three dots***(3.141...) and setting up new records.

 - In 1989, *Chudnovsky brothers* computed π to over ***1 billion*** decimal places on the *supercomputer IBM 3090*.